Hartlepool United edge seven goal thriller against in-form Solihull Moors

-Hartlepool United 4-3 Solihull Moors: Pools edge seven goal thriller in remarkable weather conditions
+Hartlepool United 4-3 Solihull Moors: Pools edge seven goal thriller in remarkable circumstances

 Pools produced an excellent first half performance against one of the National League's most in-form sides.